servable-community/servable-documentation/versioned_docs/version-1.0/concepts/infrastructure/local.md

 ---
-sidebar_position: 3
+sidebar_position: 1
 ---

-# Docker compose
+# Local

-Use this docker-compose file to start a local environment to use with you servable
+Use this docker-compose file to start a local environment to use with you servable-parse

 ```yaml
 version: "3.7"